How to measure bra size at home for the perfect fit every time

 Does your bra size change from brand to brand?

-But why do bras differ from store to store?
+Why do bras differ from store to store?

-"When it comes to bra sizes varying between brands, if you opt for a professional bra fitting, you can visit multi-brand retailers like Bravissimo which give you a choice of brands and you can then try a few on to feel the difference.
-In general, fuller bust brands shouldn’t fit that differently as they use similar patterns and design innovation, however, you may have to sister size here and there but it shouldn’t be any more than that.
-Sister size means keeping the same cup capacity by going up or down a band or cup for example 28H, 30GG and 32G are all sister sizes."
+"When it comes to bra sizes varying between brands, if you opt for a professional bra fitting, you can visit multi-brand retailers like Bravissimo, which give you a choice of brands, and you can then try a few on to feel the difference.
+In general, fuller bust brands shouldn’t fit that differently as they use similar patterns and design innovation, however, you may have to sister size here and there, but it shouldn’t be any more than that.
+Sister size means keeping the same cup capacity by going up or down a band or cup.
+For example, 28H, 30GG and 32G are all sister sizes."

 Jess Beech is an experienced fashion and beauty editor, with more than eight years experience in the publishing industry.
 She has written for woman&home, GoodtoKnow, Now, Woman, Woman’s Weekly, Woman’s Own and Chat, and is a former Deputy Fashion & Beauty Editor at Future PLC.
 A beauty obsessive, Jess has tried everything from cryotherapy to chemical peels (minus the Samantha in Sex and The City-worthy redness) and interviewed experts including Jo Malone and Trinny Woodall.